woman at a family gathering dinner table

 • Puckering

-Your doctor also may order imaging, nerve studies , or blood tests.
-Facial paralysis can be temporary or permanent, and the experts at Orlando Health Aesthetic and Reconstructive Surgery Institute can help find the right treatment for you.
+Your doctor also may order imaging, nerve studies or blood tests.
+Facial paralysis can be temporary or permanent, and the experts at Orlando Health Aesthetic and Reconstructive Surgery Institute can help you find the right treatment for your condition.

 Facial Reanimation Treatment